 To find out more or sign up, email [email protected]

-This course is only available to schools who sign up for the blended learning first access programme.
-During the pilot phase of this project it is completely free.
-You will have:
+For schools who sign up for the blended learning first access programme, you will have:

 - one free term of tuition per class, with a ukulele teacher delivering ten 45 minute sessions